auoie/goVods/README.md

 ## Todo

 - [x] Get valid `index-dvr.m3u8` URLS for VOD.
-- [ ] Add support for concurrent downloads
-- [ ] Add the option to restart downloading if the download is interrupted.
 - [ ] Get the HSL master URL so that I can get all of the stream URLs.
-      This will mean that I don't need to write my own `m3u8` downloader.
+      This will mean that I don't need to manually rewrite the `m3u8` segment names.
       Alternatively, find out how to get the unknown value in `index-muted-{unknown}.m3u8`.